-This culminating experience for students in General Special Education involves 16 weeks in 2 different settings (high school, elementary, and middle school) determined by conditions of employment and early field hours completed) specific to working with students with special needs.
+This culminating experience for students in General Special Education involves 16 weeks in 2 different settings (high school, elementary, and middle school) determined by conditions of employment and early field/clinical hours completed) specific to working with students with special needs.
 Includes Seminar.
-Students seeking only general special education certification must enroll in this course for two consecutive sessions (ED562a and ED562b) for a total of 6 credits and 16 weeks.
-Where they will spend each eight weeks may be individually determined based on field experience hours and locations, and must be approved by the Placement Coordinator and the Director.
+Students seeking only general special education licensure must enroll in this course for two consecutive sessions (ED562A and ED562B) for a total of 6 credits and 16 weeks.
+Where they will spend each eight weeks may be individually determined based on field/clinical experience hours and locations and must be approved by the Field/Clinical Placement Coordinator and the Director.